hpi-studyu/studyu/docker/README.md

 # Run StudyU with Docker

-The StudyU modules can be run with Docker and `docker compose` which makes StudyU very easy to operate.
+The StudyU modules can be run with Docker and `docker compose` allowing StudyU to be very easy to operate.
 This makes it possible to quickly deploy code changes to your own instance or to store data in a self-hosted Supabase instance data, rather than relying on a public cloud service.

 You will need to install Docker to be able to run any of the following scripts.
 Make sure you have [Docker](https://docker.com) installed and configured by running `docker -v`.

-For HPI VMs [this script](https://gist.github.com/johannesvedder/0fafcbeabe8e069f96085bfedaebd9d0) can be used to install and setup docker.
+For HPI VMs, [this script](https://gist.github.com/johannesvedder/0fafcbeabe8e069f96085bfedaebd9d0) can be used to install and setup docker.

 ## Overview